 Temporal Dimensions of Conditions and Actions Taken (What?)

 The decision to repair (or not), and subsequent actions taken by the user, will be influenced by the user’s current conditions, as well as their previous repair experiences (Figure 3, ”Repair Attitude and Awareness”).
 Across each step in the repair sequence (Figure 3), we can see that the decision to repair (Figure 3, (2b)) may not be viable for the user/owner and/or it may not be possible to complete the repair, even if it is desired (Figure 3, (3b)).
-Critical issues for these decisions relate to (lack of) access to information ( Table 1, (1b, 3f, 3g, and 3h)) and the (in)compatibility of repair cost, knowledge, comfort, perceived value, and warranty coverage (e.g., preparation - gathering information) ( Table 1, (1b -1e, 2d, 2f, 2g, 3c, 3d, and 4a-4d)).
+Critical issues for these decisions relate to (lack of) access to information (see Table 1, (1b, 3f, 3g, and 3h)) and the (in)compatibility of repair cost, knowledge, comfort, perceived value, and warranty coverage (e.g., preparation - gathering information) (see Table 1, (1b -1e, 2d, 2f, 2g, 3c, 3d, and 4a-4d)).

 Accordingly, depending on when the repair need arises, the conditions of the product, user/owner, product-system, and even OEM may differ.
-The temporal distance between the time of product purchase and the breakage event can impact the perceived value of the product, and whether warranty coverage is still available to facilitate repair (Figure 4, (B)) ( Table 1, 2a – 2f, 3b, 3d, 4d, 5c, 5d, and 5g- 5h).
-Further, while the age of the product may negatively impact the likelihood of repair (Laitala et al. 2021) ( Table 1, (1d, 2g, 3a, and 3b)), so too does the constant, annual release of new models touting upgraded technological functionality and compatibility (e.g., fourteen models of iPhone released over four-year period between 2017 and 2020) (Figure 4,(A)) (Apple Inc. 2021; Jaeger-Erben et al. 2021) ( Table 1, (1a, 2a – 2d, 3a, and 3b)).
+The temporal distance between the time of product purchase and the breakage event can impact the perceived value of the product, and whether warranty coverage is still available to facilitate repair (Figure 4, (B)) (see Table 1, 2a – 2f, 3b, 3d, 4d, 5c, 5d, and 5g- 5h).
+Further, while the age of the product may negatively impact the likelihood of repair (Laitala et al. 2021) (see Table 1, (1d, 2g, 3a, and 3b)), so too does the constant, annual release of new models touting upgraded technological functionality and compatibility (e.g., fourteen models of iPhone released over four-year period between 2017 and 2020) (Figure 4,(A)) (Apple Inc. 2021; Jaeger-Erben et al. 2021) (see Table 1, (1a, 2a – 2d, 3a, and 3b)).

 -- Insert Figure 4 –

-The temporal distance between the time of the model release date and the breakage event (Figure 4, (B)) often matters for the availability of necessities (i.e., spares, repair information and tools) ( Table 1, (1b, 3g, 4a, 4b, and 4d)).
-Manufacturers eventually cease to manufacture spare parts for older models; however, the likelihood of someone having ‘leaked’ or developed repair manuals increases the longer the product has been on the market (Clapp 2018) ( Table 1, (4d and 5h)).(Richter et al. 2021)Temporal Dimensions and Locus of Control (Who?)
+The temporal distance between the time of the model release date and the breakage event (Figure 4, (B)) often matters for the availability of necessities (i.e., spares, repair information and tools) (see Table 1, (1b, 3g, 4a, 4b, and 4d)).
+Manufacturers eventually cease to manufacture spare parts for older models; however, the likelihood of someone having ‘leaked’ or developed repair manuals increases the longer the product has been on the market (Clapp 2018) (see Table 1, (4d and 5h)).
+Similarly, there is evidence that access to harvested spare parts from discarded models may also increase with time (Richter et al. 2021).

+Temporal Dimensions and Locus of Control (Who?)